hmirzaee/Springboard/Capstone 2 project ideas.md

 For my second capstone project I would like to explore with time-series analysis and forecasting methodologies.
-These are my three possibilities:
+These are my three suggestions:

 #### Data: https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting